SERG-Delft/REMLA/assignments/a6-report.md

 ## Format

-The essay must follow the ACM formatting template ([GitHub](https://github.com/proksch/template-report), [Overleaf](https://www.overleaf.com/read/zsdrgrzgncnb)), no change in the formatting is allowed (font size, line height, margins, etc.).
+The essay *must* follow the ACM formatting template ([GitHub](https://github.com/proksch/template-report), [Overleaf](https://www.overleaf.com/read/zsdrgrzgncnb)), no change in the formatting is allowed (font size, line height, margins, etc.).
 You are free, however, to adapt the document structure.

-We recommend to mimic the following structure in the essay, most importantly, you can remove abstract and introduction from the template.
+We recommend mimicing the following structure in the essay, most importantly, you can remove abstract and introduction from the template.
-The created essay must contain at least XXX words, which should roughly translate to XXX pages in the given format.
+The created essay does not have a word limit, but it is *strictly* limited to 10 pages in the given format.
+References do not count towards the page limit.

 {:.info}
 The intent of the guidelines is to create comparable results.
 We will check the formatting guidelines strictly and fail submissions that ignore them.
+We will ignore text after the page limit.

 ## Expected Structure